Formation of Extremely Low-mass White Dwarfs Binaries: Introduction

 There are seven observed pulsating WDs with mass lower than $0.2M_{\odot}$.
 Table~\ref{properties_seven_pulsators} gives their parameters from observations.
 The mass estimates of the ELM WDs and their companions are shown in columns 2 and 6.
 Except J1618+3854, all other ${\rm log}\,g$ is given by 3-D atmosphere simulations \citep{2015ApJ...809..148T,2015MNRAS.446L..26K}.
 Three of the systems have no radial velocity detection of a companion.

-Section \ref{sec:conservative} shows that the minimum WD mass produced through conservative mass transfer is larger than the ELM WD mass range.
-Section \ref{sec:ce} shows that formation of an ELM WD by CE evolution tends to produce very close binaries, which may merge in many cases.
 Section \ref{sec:elm_from_mb} discusses a promising formation channel, Roche-lobe overflow including orbital angular momentum losses due to magnetic braking.
 Binary evolution and ELM formation results from this model are presented in Section \ref{sec:results}.
 Discussion and conclusions are given in Sections \ref{sec:discussion} and \ref{sec:conclusions}.
+Appendix \ref{sec:conservative} shows that the minimum WD mass produced through conservative mass transfer is larger than the ELM WD mass range.
+Appendix \ref{sec:ce} shows that formation of an ELM WD by CE evolution tends to produce very close binaries, which may merge in many cases.